MSUSAzureAccelerators/Intelligent-Document-Processing-Accelerator/README.md

 These are the key pre-requisites to deploy this accelerator:
 1. You need a Microsoft Azure account to create the services used in this accelerator.
 You can create a [free account](https://azure.microsoft.com/en-us/free/), use your MSDN account, or any other subscription where you have permission to create Azure services.
 2. PowerShell: The one-command deployment process uses PowerShell to execute all the required activities to get the accelerator up and running.
 If you don't have PowerShell, install it from [here](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-windows-powershell?view=powershell-6).
 Direct link to [MSI download](https://github.com/PowerShell/PowerShell/releases/download/v6.2.3/PowerShell-6.2.3-win-x64.msi).
 If you have an older version of Power Shell you will have to update to the latest version.
 3. Request access to Form recognizer.
-Form Recognizer is available in a limited-access preview.
-To get access to the preview, fill out and submit the Form Recognizer [access request form](https://aka.ms/FormRecognizerRequestAccess).
-Once you have access, you can [create](https://portal.azure.com/?microsoft_azure_marketplace_ItemHideKey=microsoft_azure_cognitiveservices_formUnderstandingPreview#create/Microsoft.CognitiveServicesFormRecognizer) the form recognizer service
+[Form Recognizer](https://learn.microsoft.com/en-us/azure/applied-ai-services/form-recognizer/overview?view=form-recog-3.0.0) is available in a limited-access preview.
+Please contact Microsoft to get access to the preview and submit the Form Recognizer.
+Once you have access, you can [create](https://portal.azure.com/?microsoft_azure_marketplace_ItemHideKey=microsoft_azure_cognitiveservices_formUnderstandingPreview#create/Microsoft.CognitiveServicesFormRecognizer) the form recognizer service.

 ### Step 1 - Environment Setup

 Follow these steps to prepare the deployment:
 * Run the PowerShell terminal as an Administrator
 * Set the priorities running (every time you restart the PowerShell) `Set-ExecutionPolicy -ExecutionPolicy unrestricted`.
 (Choose "A", to change the policy to Yes to All)
 * Install following Azure Module (one-time)
   * `Install-Module -Name Az -AllowClobber -Scope AllUsers`
   * `Install-Module -Name Az.Search -AllowClobber -Scope AllUsers`